DumpySquare/project-dilo/README.md

   - This could be something like other event apps
   - not full blown calendar (maybe)
   - but more of a day by day, hour by hour break down of the whole event
+- Admin console
+  - This is an admin page for admins to manage the event
+  - include a log for seeing who is doing what
+  - main page pic
+  - boogie details
+  - managing planes
+  - reports?
+    - Number of jumps?
+    - cost per start
+    - cost per jump run
+    - flight telemetry?

 ## Phase 1